viadeo/kasper-framework/doc/source/manual/Develop with Kasper/helpers/Patterns.rst

     final SpecificationErrorMessage message = new SpecificationErrorMessage();
     stringContainsLetterA.isSatisfiedBy("Bob is awesome", message);
-    assertEquals("string does not contain the specified pattern for value Bob is awesome");
+    assertEquals("string does not contain the specified pattern for value Bob is awesome", message.getMessage());

 You can also decide to not set any annotation and just override the **getDefaultErrorMessage** *protected* method :